lrrountr/iteso-bdnr-mongodb-p2024/README.md

 A place to share mongodb app code

-### Setup a python virtual env with python cassandra installed
+### Setup a python virtual env with python mongodb installed
 ```
 # If pip is not present in you system
 sudo apt update